Jacquelyn D. Ruffin

 "California Public Records Act and the Blurred Line Between What's Public and What's Private" June 20, 2017

-Ms. Ruffin recently joined the board of directors for the Ventura County Bar Association (VCBA).
+Ms. Ruffin is on the executive committee of the board of directors for the Ventura County Bar Association (VCBA).
 She is the president of Black Lawyers of Ventura County, which is a section of VCBA.
-Ms. Ruffin also serves on the board of Women Lawyers of Ventura County (WLVC).
-Through WLVC and in collaboration with the local nonprofit Girls, Inc., Ms. Ruffin coordinates a program where women lawyers volunteer as youth mentors at the local juvenile justice center.
-Ms. Ruffin is also WLVC’s scholarship chair.
+Ms. Ruffin is also the current president of Women Lawyers of Ventura County (WLVC).
+Through WLVC and in collaboration with the local nonprofit Girls, Inc., Ms. Ruffin coordinated a program where women lawyers volunteer as youth mentors at the local juvenile justice center.
 Ms. Ruffin is a member of the American Bar Association and the California Council of School Attorneys.
 Ms. Ruffin was a chapter reviewer for the 2017 California Municipal Law Handbook.